Aozora Bunko: History and operation

 In Japan, Aozora Bunko is considered similar to Project Gutenberg.
-Most of the texts provided are works of Japanese literature, and some translations of English literature.
-The resources are searchable by category, author, or title; and there is a considerable amount of support on how to use the database in the form of detailed explanations.
-The files can be downloaded in PDF format or viewed online in HTML format.
+Most of the texts provided are works of Japanese literature, with some translations of English literature included as well.
+The resources are searchable by category, author, or title, with detailed explanations on how to use the platform The files can be downloaded in PDF or viewed online in HTML.

 After the passing of Michio Tomita in 2013, the Future of Books Fund (本の未来基金, hon no mirai kikin) was established independently to assist funding and operations for Aozora Bunko.

-Aozora Bunko currently includes more than 15,100 works as of 5 January 2019.
+Aozora Bunko hosts more than 17,700 books as of 22 January 2026.

 Public policy advocacy

-Aozora Bunko joined with others in organizing to oppose changes to the Japanese copyright law.
-That opposition has led to encouraging Japanese citizens to submit letters and petitions to the Japanese Agency for Cultural Affairs and to members of the Japanese Diet.
+Aozora Bunko joined with others in organizing to oppose changes to Japanese copyright law.
+They have encouraged Japanese citizens to submit letters and petitions to the Japanese Agency for Cultural Affairs and to members of the Japanese Diet.